doctrine-extensions/DoctrineExtensions/doc/transaction-safety.md

 You may separate locking transaction to run callback function and make it as a service to abstract and prevent code duplication.
-Anyway, my advice would be to use only one transaction per request and best inside controller dirrectly, where you would ensure that all operations performed during the action can be safelly rolled back.
+Anyway, my advice would be to use only one transaction per request and best inside controller directly, where you would ensure that all operations performed during the action can be safely rolled back.

 Also to use this kind of locking, you need an entity which is necessary to read on concurrent request which attempts to update the same tree.
 In this example, **Shop** entity fits the bill perfectly.
 Otherwise you need to find a way to